 Background & Scope

-A Health & Safety working group comprised of Mastery staff and administrators collaborated to develop the policies found in this document.
-All policies are based on guidance from the Centers for Disease Control, Pennsylvania Department of Education, New Jersey Department of Education, and the Children’s Hospital of Philadelphia for the 2020-21 school year.
+All policies below are based on guidance from the Centers for Disease Control, Pennsylvania Department of Education, New Jersey Department of Education, and the Children’s Hospital of Philadelphia for the 2020-21 school year.
 Mastery is currently awaiting updated guidance from the CDC and state and local authorities for needed safety measures in school year 2021-22.

 Where there has been any gray area identified in the aforementioned policies, the working group has elected to lean toward more rigorous policy in the best interest of safety.
 For more information call 215-866-9000.